Both have anti-inflammatory EPA-DHA, but there’s more to know before buying.

-If you want unfiltered, raw, non-oxidized Cod Liver Oil with intact Omega 3’s and Vitamins D and A, Rosita is the only choice in my opinion (and in my muscle-testing in the clinic against Green Pasture brand.
-That brand often tests weak on people, particularly those with compromised immune or detoxification systems such as Autism).
-Rosita is light gold in color (unlike the dark brown Green Pasture brand) and has a mild, only slightly fishy taste that I don’t burp.
-I take a teaspoon daily and chase it with a bite of food.
+If you want unfiltered, raw, non-oxidized Cod Liver Oil with intact Omega 3’s and Vitamins D and A, Rosita is the only choice in my opinion.
+Rosita is light gold in color (unlike the dark brown Green Pasture brand) and has a mild, only slightly fishy taste I don’t burp.
+I take a half-teaspoon daily and chase it with a bite of food.

 4).
 How is Fish Oil processed?
-Most Fish Oil is processed from whole fish or scraps after canning.
+Most Fish Oil (not Cod LIVER OIL) is made from whole fish or scraps after canning.
 The fish meal is highly heated and “purified” to remove heavy metals and other contaminants absorbed from ocean waters.
 Most fish oil smells bad if you open the capsule, or makes you burp.
 Both are signs of poor product.

 5).
 What about Krill Oil, Algal Oil and Salmon Oil?

 Krill is a crustacean that eats phytoplankton.
 It’s oil is rich in EPA and DHA.
 In general, Krill oil is not recommended by me although it is by other websites.
 Harvesting these tiny crustaceans is difficult, and processing their oil may ruin the oil.

 Algal Oil is high in DHA – that’s a good thing – but it is genetically engineered.
 It’s a coming thing for cooking oil, biofuel and more.
 Despite this, it may be less damaged by heat and processing than other “fish oil”.